Leave a Message

 Party or person that borrows money, giving a lien on the property as security for the loan; the borrower.

 Agreement that allows real estate brokers to distribute information on the properties they have listed for sale to other members of a local real estate organization.
 Allows the widest possible marketing of those properties.
-Commissions are split by mutual agreement between the listing broker and the selling broker
+Commissions are split by mutual agreement between the listing broker and the selling broker.

 A charge by the lender for granting and processing a new mortgage loan.